VladimirPoplavsky/Stock_Price_prediction/README.md

 tdf.drop(tdf.index[500:2548], inplace=True)
 sns.violinplot(tdf.Day , tdf['TSLA Daily change'])
 ```
-### But if you take data for a short period of time (for example, 500 rows), the day of the week impact's
+### But if we take data for a short period of time (for example, 500 rows), the day of the week has impact on Daily change value

+* Day 0 (Mon) majority of days Stock price closed with positive value

+* Day 1 (Tue) majority of days Stock price closed with negative value

 ![png](output_19_2.png)